GrahamPaasch/pattern-pals/setup-database.md

 ## After Running the SQL

 ✅ The error should be fixed
-✅ GRAHAM and PTRKASEMAN will be available for testing ✅ User search will work cross-device
+✅ User search will work cross-device
 ✅ Connection requests will work properly